Emperor Gong of Song: Relocation to Tibet

 Kublai Khan wanted to preserve some vestiges of the Song imperial clan and in October 1288 issued an edict ordering Zhao Xian to relocate to Tibet.
 There, Zhao Xian was to study the Brahmana and Tibetan classics.
 Other sources claim that while in Tibet, Zhao Xian decided to study Buddhism instead.
 Kublai Khan's motive for this edict is unclear, as is whether such a relocation constituted a banishment.
 The Khan may have acted out of genuine concern for the former emperor or he may have wished to remove the Song heir to the throne out of China proper.
 In December 1288, Zhao Xian departed from Amdo (མདོ་སྨད, Wylie: mdo smad; Chinese: 朵思麻) in present-day Hainan Tibetan Autonomous Prefecture, for Ü-Tsang (དབུས་གཙང, Wylie: dbus gtsang; Chinese: 烏思藏) within the borders of present-day Tibet.
 He became a resident at the Sakya Monastery and was given the dharma name "Chos kyi Rin chen" (ཆོས་ཀྱི་རིན་ཆེན་).
-Later on, Zhao Xian took over as the head monk at the monastery, translating Buddhist texts between the Chinese and Tibetan languages under the name "Sman rce Lha btsun" (སྨན་རྩེ་ལྷ་བཙུན་, Chinese: 蠻子合尊 manzihézūn), which means "royalty of Mangi" (southern barbarian) in Tibetan language.
+Later on, Zhao Xian took over as the head monk at the monastery, translating Buddhist texts between the Chinese and Tibetan languages under the name "Sman rce Lha btsun" (སྨན་རྩེ་ལྷ་བཙུན་, Chinese: 蠻子合尊 Mánzi Hézūn), which means "royalty of Mangi" (southern barbarian) in Tibetan language.

 Death

 According to Sakya's monastic succession records, in 1323, the 52-year-old Zhao Xian received an imperial edict ordering him to commit suicide at Hexi (河西; present-day Zhangye, Gansu Province).
 Many Ming Historians believed that this was because Zhao Xian's poetry displeased the Yuan ruler, Emperor Yingzong.
 Other Ming historians believe that Emperor Yingzong feared a coup led by Zhao Xian.
-The renowned Sinologist Ann Paludan has written, "[His] unexplained suicide in 1323 led to curious rumours, including the suggestion that he was the real father of the future Mongol emperor Shundi (1333-1367), born to a Turkish woman in 1320."
+The renowned Sinologist Ann Paludan has written, "[His] unexplained suicide in 1323 led to curious rumours, including the suggestion that he was the real father of the future Mongol emperor Shundi &lsqb;Toghon Temür&rsqb; (1333–1368), born to a Turkish woman in 1320."